oi19/Network/README.md

 # Network
-## Network is twitter alike Web App powered by [Django](https://www.djangoproject.com/).
+## Network is twitter alike Web App powered by [Django](https://www.djangoproject.com/) using .
 In this platform, readers can search for posts(tweets/articles) arbitrarily , write thier thoughts and post it and many more features such as .
   - All posts aka timeline is available
   - Profile page :which containes personal inforamtion  and the option to follow and unfollow , in addition to all posts of that user
   - Edit Post: user can edit only thier own posts